This Daikon Noodle Soup has got to be one of my favorite noodle soup recipes. It’s easy to make and will definitely make your taste buds happy.

 Cooking Daikon Noodle Soup

-Step 5.
+#5.
 Once the onions reach the desired depth of color, add white wine to deglaze the bottom of the pan.
-Add more liquid, if necessary, to scrape up all the brown bits and then season the onions with salt and black pepper, to taste.
+Add more liquid, if necessary, to scrape up all the brown bits, and then season the onions with salt and black pepper, to taste.

 Other Soup Recipes To Try

-If you enjoyed this Vegetarian Minestrone Soup, I highly recommend trying the following recipes:
+If you enjoyed this Daikon Soup, I highly recommend trying the following recipes:

 - Sweet Potato Soup